-New Year's Day Martin Luther King's Birthday Presidents' Day Memorial Day Independence Day Labor Day Veterans' Day Thanksgiving Day Day After Thanksgiving Day Christmas Day First Personal Holiday January 1 st 3 rd Monday in January 3 rd Monday in February Last Monday in May July 4 th 1 st Monday in September November 11 th 4 th Thursday in November Day after Thanksgiving Day December 25th
+New Year's Day

+Martin Luther King's Birthday

+Presidents' Day

+Memorial Day

+Independence Day

+Labor Day

+Veterans' Day

+Thanksgiving Day

+Day After Thanksgiving Day

+Day After Thanksgiving Day Christmas Day

-Second Personal Holiday
+First Personal Holiday Second Personal Holiday

-, s (after completion of nine (9) years
+Third and Fourth Personal Holidays (after completion of nine (9) years of service)

-of service)
+January 1st

+3rd Monday in January 3rd Monday in February Last Monday in May

+July 4th

+1st Monday in September

+November 11th

+4th Thursday in November Day after Thanksgiving Day

+December 25th

-17.10 Whenever any paid holiday falls upon a Sunday, the following Monday shall be recognized as the paid holiday.
+- 17.1011 Whenever any paid holiday falls upon a Sunday, the following Monday shall be recognized as the paid holiday.
 Whenever any paid holiday falls upon a Saturday, the preceding Friday shall be recognized as the paid holiday; provided, however, paid holidays falling on Saturday or Sunday shall be recognized and paid on those actual days (Saturday or Sunday) for employees who are regularly scheduled to work those days.
-Payment shall be made only once per affected employee for any one holiday.

-- 17.11 An employee who is required to work on a holiday shall be paid for the holiday at his/her regular straight-time rate of pay prorated based on the hours worked in the pay period preceding the pay period of the holiday and, in addition, he/she shall receive one and one-half (1 1⁄2) times his/her regular straight-time hourly rate of pay for those hours worked on the holiday; or by mutual agreement between the employee and the City, the employee may receive one and one-half (1 /1/2) times those hours worked in the form of compensatory time off to be taken at another mutually agreed-upon date. - 17.12 To qualify for holiday pay, City employees shall have been on pay status their normal workday before or their normal workday following the holiday; provided, however, employees returning from non-pay leave who start work the day after a holiday shall not be entitled to pay for the holiday preceding their first day of work. - 17.13 Employees on pay status on or prior to February 12th shall be entitled to use the First Personal Holiday referenced above during that calendar year.
-Employees on pay status on or prior to October 1st shall be entitled to use the Second Personal Holiday referenced above during that calendar year. - 17.14 Employees who have either: - A. Completed eighteen thousand seven hundred and twenty (18,720) hours or more on regular pay status or, - B. Are accruing vacation at a rate of .0615 or greater on or before December 31st of the current year shall receive an additional two (2) personal holidays for a total of (4) personal holidays to be added to their leave balance on the pay date of the first pay period in January of the following year. - C. A Personal Holiday shall be used during the calendar year as a regular holiday.
+Payment shall be made only once per affected employee for any one holiday. - 17.4112 An employee who is required to work on a holiday shall be paid for the holiday at his/her the regular straight-time rate of pay prorated based on the hours worked in the pay period preceding the pay period of the holiday and, in addition, he/she the employee shall receive one and one-half (1 1⁄2) times his/her the regular straight-time hourly rate of pay for those hours worked on the holiday; or by mutual agreement between the employee and the City, the employee may receive one and one-half (1 /1/2) times those hours worked in the form of compensatory time off to be taken at another mutually agreed-upon date. - 17.1213 To qualify for holiday pay, City employees shall have been on pay status their normal workday before or their normal workday following the holiday; provided, however, employees returning from non-pay leave who start work the day after a holiday shall not be entitled to pay for the holiday preceding their first day of work. - 17.1314 Employees on pay status on or prior to February 12th shall be entitled to use the First Personal Holiday referenced above during that calendar year.
+Employees on pay status on or prior to October 1st shall be entitled to use the Second Personal Holiday referenced above during that calendar year.

+17.1415 Employees who have either:

+- A. Completed eighteen thousand seven hundred and twenty (18,720) hours or more on regular pay status or, - B. Are accruing vacation at a rate of .0615 or greater on or before December 31st of the current year shall receive an additional two (2) personal holidays for a total of (4) personal holidays to be added to their leave balance on the pay date of the first pay period in January of the following year. - C. A Personal Holiday shall be used during the calendar year as a regular holiday.
 Use of the Personal Holiday shall be requested in advance.
 When the Personal Holiday has been approved in advance and is later canceled by the City with less than a thirty (30) day advance notice, the employee shall have the option of rescheduling the day or receiving holiday premium pay which is the same rate as defined above for all time worked on the originally scheduled Personal Holiday.

-17.15 Medical/Dental/Life Insurance: SMC Sections 4.56 and 4.60 unless the employee is compensated for at least eighty (80) hours in a calendar month.
+17.1516 Medical/Dental/Life Insurance: SMC Sections 4.56 and 4.60